8 Things to Do in Marrakech in Winter

 Majorelle Garden| ©Kamal Hammadi

-In the neighborhood of Gueliz extends a green area very popular with tourists and locals.
-We are talking about the Majorelle Gardens, a botanical garden that houses palm trees, coconut trees, cactus and other species that make up a true Eden.
+In the Gueliz neighborhood, there is a green area that is very popular with tourists and locals alike.
+We are talking about the Majorelle Gardens, a botanical garden that is home to palm trees, coconut trees, cacti, and other species that make up a true Eden.

-Visiting it in winter is ideal because you will not find the hustle and bustle and crowds that can be at other times of the year.
+Visiting in winter is ideal because you won't encounter the hustle and bustle that can be found at other times of the year.

-In addition, if you book a tour of the Majorelle gardens the experience will be complete because you can take a camel ride and drink a delicious tea in a traditional dwelling.
+What's more, if you book a tour of the Majorelle Gardens, the experience will be complete because you can take a camel ride and drink delicious tea in a traditional house.

 Book a tour of the Majorelle Gardens